notquitehere/notquitehere.github.io/_posts/2018-10-02-welcome-week-module-choices-ice-breakers-and-imposter-syndrome.md

 tags: university
 category: University
 published: true
+excerpt: My first week at university was somewhat different to the usual structure.
+I found myself reflecting on why I'm doing this and focusing myself very much on what I want to get out of it and how to get there.
 ---

 This first week involved a lot of introduction to the course and its structure.
 The tutors were clearly attempting to make very sure that we know: